Baker McKenzie (London)

 Staff report that equality and diversity are taken seriously by the firm.
 In the 2015 fiscal year, over 40% of the 83 partners promotions were women - a record for any law firm.
 Trainees enthuse that the London environment is "incredibly welcoming and diverse

 ", and that "Diversity and equality couldn't be higher on its agenda

 ".
 Another trainee says that the firm helps "underprivileged young people in their quest to become lawyers

 Another trainees says that, "Even though the firm is massive you're made to feel an important part of it

 ".
 Further up the food chain, an associate vouches that, "After 4 years at the firm, I am yet to see any pressure to spend more time in the office than is necessary to complete the job.
 If those hours are long, then so be it.
 If I'm done at 5.30pm, I'll be out the door at 5.31pm

-The fact that Bakers has lots of overseas offices doesn’t necessarily mean that it’s lawyers are likely to spend any time in them.
-It may be the most international of firms, but its 'local lawyers' policy means that if you are after first class overseas experience, you may be better off in the Magic Circle.
-But if you are looking for an alternative to mid-sized UK firms and see the possibility of overseas work as an interesting fringe benefit, then Bakers is an option well worth looking into.
+The fact that Bakers has lots of overseas offices doesn’t necessarily mean that its lawyers are likely to spend any time in them.
+The firm's Associate Training Program (ATP) can provide some opportunities to work in offshore offices.
+But its 'local lawyers' policy means that if you are after first class overseas experience, you may be better off in the Magic Circle.
+However, if you are looking for an alternative to mid-sized UK firms and see the possibility of overseas work as an interesting fringe benefit, then Bakers is an option well worth looking into.